The carnival has come to town!

 - Pet the Dog: Gunther's father Conrad is an asshole most of the time, but we are shown that he does love his deformed son when convinces Gunther to go after the teens.

-- Red Eyes, Take Warning: Gunther's eyes.
+- Red Eyes, Take Warning: Gunther's eyes are blood red.

 - Revenge: After Joey scares Amy in the shower, she vows to get back at him.

-- Shower Scene: Amy is taking a shower
+- Shower Scene: Amy is taking a shower when her brother comes in to play a prank.

 - Stage Magician: Marco the Magnificent, whose the protagonists go see.